Integrated Solar Panels: Pros, Cons & Costs

-If you’re one of the many homeowners who wants to generate their own electricity with solar technology, but you’ve been putting it off because you don’t want to (or can’t) add panels on top of your roof, roof integrated solar could be your solution.
+If you’re one of the many homeowners who want to generate their electricity with solar technology but you’ve been putting it off because you don’t want to (or can’t) add solar panels on top of your roof, integrated or in-roof solar panels could be your solution.

-On-roof solar panels have a reputation as being bulky and unsightly as they require the installation of mounts and clamps to hold up the panels.
-Even though more recent models are far more streamlined in design, integrated solar panels go one step further.
+On-roof solar panels have a reputation for being bulky and unsightly as they require the installation of mounts and clamps to hold up the panels.
+Even though more recent models are far more streamlined in design, in-roof solar panels go one step further.
 As they’re installed as part of the roof’s structure, they sit flush with the roof tiles and blend in more seamlessly.
 Arguably a more attractive option than on-roof panels which could be of particular importance if you may want to sell your home in the future.

 Installing solar panels on top of tiles will add weight to the structure of the roof which could cause issues over time.
-With roof integrated systems no mounting frame is needed, a section of standard roof tiles are removed and replaced with lighter PV panels which means no additional weight is added.
+Conversely, with roof-integrated systems no mounting frame is needed as a section of standard roof tiles is removed and replaced with lighter PV panels which means no additional weight is added.

 When the concept was first introduced to the market integrated roof panels were significantly more expensive than on-roof panels.
-However, as the technology has become more popular and more and more manufacturers are offering integrated solutions the costs have come down considerably (decreasing from 80% to 90% over the past 20 years across the board).
+However, as the technology has become more popular and more and more manufacturers are offering integrated solutions, the costs of solar panels have come down considerably (decreasing from 80% to 90% over the past 20 years across the board).
 In addition, integrated solar is a less costly option than a complete solar roof replacement.

-While roof integrated panels can be retrofitted they are best suited to new build projects or roof replacements.
-This is because the PV panels are fitted at the same time as the roof tiles, meaning installers won’t need to walk on the finished panels which can cause fine cracks which only become noticeable some time later after weathering.
+While roof-integrated panels can be retrofitted they are best suited to new build projects or roof replacements.
+This is because the PV panels are fitted at the same time as the roof tiles, meaning solar panel installers won’t need to walk on the finished panels which can cause fine cracks which only become noticeable sometime later after weathering.
 Installing the solar at the same time as the roof means replacements are much less likely to be needed.

 As integrated solar panels are designed to sit flat with the roof and often in a similar colour scheme they are often more likely to meet planning permission in listed buildings or protected areas.
 In addition, as they’re not adding to the weight of the roof they may be a better choice for older, more delicate architecture.

 Integrated systems can lag in solar panel efficiency.
 It’s worth noting that integrated solar panels are usually around 5-10% less efficient at generating energy than on-roof solar panels.
 This is because on-roof panels have a gap between the panel and roof tiles which allows air to circulate, keeping the panels at a lower temperature.
-Integrated panels don’t have this ventilation and so are operating at higher temperature.
+Integrated panels don’t have this ventilation and so are operating at higher temperatures.

-While retrofitting integrated solar panels into an existing roof is possible, this is a more complex and potentially costly installation than on-roof panels.
+While retrofitting in-roof solar panels into an existing roof is possible, this is a more complex and potentially costly installation than on-roof panels.
 Installing panels into new roofs can cost roughly equal to traditional panels, however, this is not the case for new roofs.

-GB Sol is a Wales based solar manufacturer with 20 years of solar expertise and an award winning product called RIS (Roof Integrated System).
-It is ideal for full or part roof systems, is fully tested by the BRE (Building Research Establishment) and MCS certified (or equivalent).
-GB Sol specialise in bespoke solar projects and also offer solar PV slates for complete roof replacements.
+GB Sol is a Wales-based solar manufacturer with over 20 years of solar expertise and an award-winning product called RIS (Roof Integrated System).
+It is ideal for full or part roof systems to be fully tested by the BRE (Building Research Establishment) and MCS certified (or equivalent).
+GB Sol specialises in bespoke solar projects and also offers solar PV slates for complete roof replacements.

 Solarcentury was founded back in 1998 and today is an international leader in the solar industry.
-Solarcentury used to produce solar roof tiles for a complete roof replacement but now offer the Sunstation Built-in Plus as their integrated option.
-The company has also partnered with IKEA offering a roof integrated and fully customised 6 panel solar package.
+Solarcentury used to produce solar roof tiles for a complete roof replacement but began offering the popular Sunstation Built-in Plus as their integrated option.
+Currently, they have been acquired by Statkraft, one of the largest renewable energy producers in Europe.

 Redland is part of the BMI (Braas Monier and Icopal) group which is Europe’s largest manufacturer of flat and pitched roofing and waterproofing solutions.
-Redland itself can trace its history back to 1919 and today the company's head office his based in West Sussex but has 6 distribution sites across the UK.
-In addition to a wide range of roofing materials and supplies Redland also manufacture solar panels which provide clean, solar electricity generation and a secure roof covering including the InDaX integrated solar system.
+Redland itself can trace its history back to 1919 and has 6 distribution sites across the UK.
+In addition to a wide range of roofing materials and supplies, Redland also manufactures solar panels which provide clean, solar electricity generation and a secure roof covering including the InDaX integrated solar system.

 The cost of integrated solar is comparable to traditional on-roof solar installation, but it is difficult to estimate as there are so many factors to consider e.g. whether it’s a new build or retrofit, how much energy you need the panels to generate, which manufacturer you choose.

-To get a competitive deal on your solar quotes send us an enquiry today.
-We’ll find you up to 3 MCS certified (or equivalent) solar installers in your area.
+You can get a competitive deal on your solar quotes by sending us an enquiry today.
+We’ll find you up to 4 MCS certified (or equivalent) solar installers in your area.
 Each will provide you with a recommendation for the best solution for your home at a competitive price.
 Just click the button below to check out the best options.